 Comparing Prescription Drug Plans

-The Medicare Plan Finder11 is the easiest way to view the available Medicare Part D plans in each state.
-Using this tool, older adults can search for Part D plans that are available in their county and compare them based on cost, provider and coverage.
+Using the Medicare Plan Finder is one way to view the available Medicare Part D plans in each state.11 Using this tool, older adults can search for Part D plans that are available in their county and compare them based on cost, provider and coverage.
 The Plan Finder can also help those logging on to access their current income status and drug costs to find the best plan to suit their needs.

 Medicare Part C